 Fluid Instability with Stable Fluids

 This page came about after an online discussion of what Claude Code was capable of, or perhaps not capable of.
 I feared it might actually do an alright job of implementing Stable Fluids, so I pretty blindly threw Claude Code at the task, giving it the pdftotext-extracted text of the Stable Fluids paper.
 I connected my mcp-observable-notebookkit-debug tool so that it would be able to interact with the simulation and analyze the <canvas> content.
-After some finagling over parameter calibration to get things in the ballpark, I asked that it implement some initial conditions for fluid instabilities and sharpen things up a little with the monotonic cubic interpolation scheme from Fedkiw, Stam, and Jensen’s Visual Simulation of Smoke.
+I asked it to sharpen things up a little with the monotonic cubic interpolation scheme from Fedkiw, Stam, and Jensen’s Visual Simulation of Smoke.
 To instruct it about the method, I took a screenshot of the Appendix of the paper and dropped it into the terminal window.

 A WebGPU implementation of Jos Stam’s classic Stable Fluids algorithm (SIGGRAPH 1999).
 The method solves the incompressible Navier-Stokes equations using an unconditionally stable semi-Lagrangian advection scheme and FFT-based pressure projection.